winf-hsos/mail-generator/README.md

 1. Copy the template spreadsheet into your Google account
 2. Edit the users, mails and meta data
 3. Publish the Google spreadsheet and copy the sheet's ID
-4. Paste the ID into the inpt field to generate e-mails.
+4. Paste the ID into the inpt field to generate emails.
 5. Enjoy the benefits of automation 😋

 # Live Site